bastian-pnptc/premaster/index.md

     - title: Corporate Innovation Management<br><br>Business Development
       active: true
       info:
-        - Manage and strengthen the relationship with our corporate partners like Porsche, BASF, Deutsche Post DHL Group, Hewlett Packard Enterprise, Mercedes-Benz AG, ...
+        - Manage and strengthen the relationship with our corporate partners like Porsche, BASF, Deutsche Post DHL Group, Mercedes-Benz AG, ...
         - Identify potential new strategic partners to join our platform
         - Build and design our new service offering in our corporate facing documents
         - Prepare reports for our headquarter in Silicon Valley